-The Center is open Monday through Friday from 7:30 a.m. to 4:15 p.m.; however, students attend Monday through Thursday.
+The Center is open Monday through Friday from 7:30 a.m. to 4:00 p.m.; however, students attend Monday through Thursday.
 The Center closely follows the Comstock Park School District's calendar.
-Linked below is a copy of each program's calendar.
+A copy of the school calendar is found at the end of this document in Appendix A.